- Enhanced clinical expertise

 TWU Graduate School application includes submission of the required application form, all transcripts, and scores from the Graduate Record Exam or the Miller's Analogies Test.
 The DNP admission packet includes the applicant's curriculum vitae, two letters of recommendation, and an essay describing the appliant's professional goals.

-Dr. Peggy Mancuso, DNP Coordinator (Dallas Campus)
+Dr. Peggy Mancuso, DNP Coordinator (Dallas Center)

 College of Nursing